 |Deputy Chairperson||Akio Mimura

 Senior Advisor, Honorary Chairman, Nippon Steel & Sumitomo Metal Corporation

 Deputy President, Professor, Shibaura Institute of Technology Graduate School of Engineering Management

 Attorney-at-Law, Mori Hamada & Matsumoto

 President and CEO, INCJ

 Hospital Director Emeritus and Medical Director, The Cancer Institute Hospital of Japanese Foundation for Cancer Research

-The INCJ was created under the Act on Special Measures for Industrial Revitalization and Other Laws to Foster Innovation in Industrial Activities in Japan.
+INCJ was created under the Industrial Competitiveness Enhancement Act and Other Laws to Foster Innovation in Industrial Activities in Japan.